tdusenbury/Work-Day-Scheduler/README.md

 ## Credits

-Shout out to Laurie Fish for helping keep the ideas rolling and weird for more hours than we care to admit; to my tutor Katie; and to Liubov Sobolevskaya for making me think so very hard!!!
+Shout out to Laurie for helping it funny; and to Liubov for cheering along when I finally fix the thing!!!

 ## License